DrRetro2033/Reyveld/README.md

 ## Multi-Purpose Containers 🫙

-Arceus has already switched to saving archives, stars, constellations, users, code, and more into SKits.
+SKits can store anything and everything you could ever need.

 ## Tiny Size 🐁

-Using GZip to compress its data down, SKit does not bloat your storage or memory, loading nothing but the bare essentials when reading.
+Using GZip to compress its data down, SKits does not bloat your storage or memory, loading nothing but the bare essentials when reading.

+## Trustworthy & Safe 🔏

+SKits are encrypted and signed by you, and only you.
+So you can share your SKits with confidence, knowing that no one can inject malicious code into them.
 ---

 # With more to come...